Large power spectrum and primordial black holes in the effective theory of inflation: Introduction

 In order to explore the possibilities for obtaining a large primordial spectrum in the EFT of inflation away from a reduction in $\varepsilon$,\footnote{Often implying a large second slow-roll parameter $\eta$ in concrete models, see e.g.\ \cite{Ballesteros:2017fsr}.} we will focus on the operators $(\delta g^ {00})^2$ and $\delta K \delta g^{00}$ in the unitary gauge action for the perturbations \cite{Creminelli:2006xe,Cheung:2007st}.
 Despite being higher order in derivatives, $\delta K \delta g^{00}$ can become as large as $(\delta g^ {00})^2$ on the inflationary background thanks to a weakly broken galileon (WBG) symmetry, in a way that is stable under loop corrections \cite{Pirtskhalava:2015nla,Santoni:2018rrx}.
 The combination of these operators can make the sound speed become very small and the dispersion relation for the perturbations, which in general reads

 dominated by the $k ^4$ term (see Eq.~\eqref{cs} for the expressions of $c_s$ and $\alpha$ in terms of the effective coefficients).

-A more efficient way to increase the power spectrum is by pushing the sound speed beyond $c_s^2 = 0$, allowing for a transient phase with $c_s^2 < 0$.
-In this case, the primordial spectrum grows exponentially (at specific comoving scales) during the time that $c_s^2 < 0$.
+In addition to the transition into a ghost-inflation-like phase, we discuss another mechanism, which allows to increase more efficiently the power spectrum.
+This consists in pushing the sound speed beyond $c_s^2 = 0$, allowing for a transient phase with $c_s^2 < 0$.
+In this case, the primordial spectrum grows exponentially (at specific comoving scales).

 As we will discuss, there is in principle nothing wrong with this temporary instability provided that the dynamics of modes with the largest physical momenta is controlled by the $ k^4$ term.
 However, the validity of perturbation theory will restrict the duration of the phase with $c_s^2 < 0$ as well as the amplitude of the change in $c_s^2$.
-Phases with this type of instability have been discussed before in various contexts, e.g., in \cite{Creminelli:2006xe,Brown:2017osf,Fumagalli:2019noh}.
+Phases with this type of instability have been discussed before see e.g. \cite{Creminelli:2006xe}, and more recently in \cite{Garcia-Saenz:2018ifx, Garcia-Saenz:2018vqf, Fumagalli:2019noh,Bjorkmo:2019qno,Ferreira:2020qkf,Palma:2020ejf,Fumagalli:2020adf,Fumagalli:2020nvq}.

 The paper is organized as follows.
 In Section \ref{IFTintro} we review the EFT of the (scalar) fluctuations of a single scalar field coupled to gravity---during inflation and at quadratic order in the fluctuations---including the general next-to-leading order term in spatial derivatives, see Eq.\ \eq{genact}.
-In Section \ref{enhanced} we discuss how a transition from a standard phase with linear dispersion relation for the perturbations, $\omega \propto c_s k$, into a phase with quadratic dispersion relation, $\omega \propto \sqrt{\alpha} \, k^2/H$, can result in an enhanced primordial spectrum.
-We compare this enhancement to the one that can be obtained (within the EFT) from a swift change in the slow-roll parameters assuming $\omega \propto c_s k$ (i.e., $\alpha=0$ in \eqref{drintro}).
-In Section~\ref{ima} we entertain the possibility that $c_s^2$ becomes temporarily negative during inflation, leading to an exponential enhancement of the perturbations.
-In Section \ref{sec:ng-pt} we discuss the relation between non-Gaussianities and the validity of the EFT.
-In Section \ref{sec:conclude} we present our conclusions.
-Appendices~\ref{app:sizeoperators} and \ref{app:ng-pt} deepen on various aspects of the main text, while we compare in Appendix~\ref{app:2-fields} our findings to previous results in the context of multi-field models.
+In Section \ref{enhanced} we discuss, using the EFT, to what extent it is possible to enhance the power spectrum by means of a negative friction coefficient in the linearized equation for the perturbations.
+In Section \ref{sec:srtogis} we discuss how a transition from a standard phase with linear dispersion relation for the perturbations, $\omega = c_s k$, into a phase with quadratic dispersion relation, $\omega = \sqrt{\alpha} \, k^2/(aH)$, can result in an enhanced primordial spectrum.
+In particular, we compare this enhancement to the one that can be obtained (within the EFT) from a swift change in the slow-roll parameters assuming $\omega = c_s k$.